layerfsd/zeroload/README.md

 - Any .dll imports not in original .exe are also reflective loaded
     - They will not show up in PEB_LDR_DATA lists
-    - Normally, dependancy DLLs are loaded with LoadLibraryA...
+    - Normally, dependancy DLLs with Fewer method Reflective Injection are loaded with LoadLibraryA...
         - With ZeroLoad, ALL dependencies are reflectively loaded
 - No C runtime, smaller executable size
 - Proper DLL forwarder chain parsing